novanxyz/xmpp-chatbot/README.md

 # xmpp-chatbot
 Simple chat bots for experimenting with XMPP.

-This is also my playground for trying out Python 3 asyncio, and I have plans for experiments with golang as well.
+There are now two separate sets of implementations for the bots, one in Python using asyncio, and one in Go.

 See my blog at [https://ccpsnorlax.blogspot.is/]()